nbicocchi/learn-java-core/assets/slides/E1 - Java From Functions to Objects.md

 - OOP addresses this issue and **reduces development and maintenance** costs for large and complex software projects

-- OOP aims at secure, re-usable, flexible, documentable, extensible software.
+- OOP aims at secure, re-usable, flexible, extensible software.
 Instead of focusing on algorithms, optimization, and efficiency, **OOP focus on programming techniques**.
 - OOP considers software as a set of well-defined entities containing both data and behaviour